Sourav20341/ML_Financial_Distress_Prediction_Project/README.md

-# Automated Financial Distress Predictor
+# Automated Financial Distress Prediction

 Credit scoring algorithms, which guess the probability of default, are the methods banks use to determine whether or not a loan should be granted.
 This model helps to improve the state of the art in credit scoring by predicting that someone will experience financial distress in the next two years.